CopilotLive/copilotlive-sdk-ios/README.md

   - Verify that the SDK is correctly installed via SPM or CocoaPods.
 - **Error: "Failed to load Copilot"**
   - Ensure the configuration token is valid and accessible.
+- **Error: "No internet connection"**
+  - Check if the device has an active internet connection before initializing Copilot.